 Unfortunately, it’s easy to waste your time.
 You need a networking strategy to ensure that you’re investing your time wisely and that you’re getting the best possible results from your effort.
 Here are four ways to make that happen.

 1 – Prioritize Quality over Quantity.
 Repeat after me: “Just because there’s a ‘networking’ event near me doesn’t mean I need to be there.”
-There are endless opportunities to get out, meet people, and exchange business cards.
+There are endless opportunities to get out, meet people, and exchange business cards that you might be proud of because you got them from a great Uk Printing service.
 But the odds of developing even one profitable relationship out of a randomly selected networker aren’t good.
 Instead, you need to identify your ideal clients and referral sources and focus your efforts on events and organizations where they congregate.
 And then, even within those carefully targeted spaces, don’t try to meet everyone in the room.
 Superficial, 30-second conversations and handing out a business card doesn’t lead to meaningful relationships.
 Instead look to have real conversations with a smaller number of people.
 Get to know them, let them get to know you, and now you’ve laid the groundwork for a mutually beneficial relationship.

 2 – Educate.
 One of your goals, as you’re conversing with people early in your relationship, must be to educate them about what you do, who you help, what makes you different, and what a good referral looks like.
 It doesn’t matter how well you connected with them – if they don’t have this information, they’re not equipped to send you business.
 A sharp “elevator pitch” is invaluable in this process.
 Now, understand that you need to perform a balancing act here, because if you make the main focus of the conversation how THEY can help YOU… they’re not going to appreciate it.
 Your goal should be to listen more than you speak and to look for ways to provide value to them… but in the process, make sure you’ve educated them on what you do and what you’re trying to do.
 This leads to the next point…